lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ### submitRequest()

-Override the submitRequest() function to make sure there is input data ready and clear out any previous results before calling BaseDetection::submitRequest() to start inference.
+The submitRequest() function is overridden to make sure there is input data ready and clear out any previous results before calling BaseDetection::submitRequest() to start inference.

 ```cpp
     void submitRequest() override {